-The quantum computing boom started in 1994 with the discovery of Shor’s algorithm for factoring large numbers.
+The evolution of quantum computing started in 1994 with the discovery of Shor’s algorithm for factoring large numbers.
 Finding the prime factors of very big numbers — that is, the two numbers divisible only by one and themselves that can be multiplied together to reach a target — is extremely difficult.
-Make the number big enough and classical computers simply cannot factor them.
+Make the number big enough and classical computers simply cannot factor them in.
 It would take too long (even in the millions of years) to perform all the calculations necessary to identify its primes.
 Public key cryptosystems — which is to say, most encryption — rely on the mathematical complexity of factoring primes to keep messages safe from prying computers.

 By virtue of their approach to encoding and processing information, however, quantum computers are conjectured to be able to factor primes faster — exponentially faster — than a classical machine.
 A conventional computer processes numbers made up of 1’s and 0’s and can only process one number at a time; one in, one out.
-A quantum computer computer gains its advantage by creating what’s known as a “superposition” of lots of numbers at the same time and running an algorithm on this superposition.
+A quantum computer gains its advantage by creating what’s known as a “superposition” of lots of numbers at the same time and running an algorithm on this superposition.
 Quantum algorithm developers have come up with clever programs that “interfere” the many possible numbers with each other, such that the incorrect outputs cancel each other out and disappear and only the correct answers remain.
 This interference effect is analogous to how waves interfere on the surface of a pond.

 Very simple quantum demonstrations have successfully factored two-digit numbers on quantum computers, and research is now focused on how to design and operate a sufficiently large quantum computer to factor long numbers (e.g. 2048 bits).
 There is a very long way to go in reaching this potential — likely several decades — but a quantum computer that does it would be able to crack even highly resistant encryption.
-The upshot would be to render vulnerable the entire public-key encryption system, which is today used effectively not only to pass messages but to secure transactions.
+The upshot would be to render vulnerable the entire public-key encryption system, which is used effectively today not only to pass messages but to secure transactions.

-Other applications in materials science and chemistry could prove equally impactful, and on much shorter timescales.
+Other applications in materials science and chemistry could prove equally impactful and on much shorter timescales.
 For instance, it is very difficult to build a computer model that represents all of the possible electron interactions in a molecule, as governed by the rules of quantum physics.
 As a result, it is challenging for today’s computers to calculate reaction rates, combustion, and other effects.
 Even using the best-known approximations, modelling relatively simple molecules on the world’s fastest computer could take longer than the age of the universe.

 Quantum computing could also help develop revolutionary artificial intelligence systems.
 Recent efforts have demonstrated a strong and unexpected link between quantum computation and artificial neural networks, potentially portending new approaches to machine learning.